This is what Ted Nugent is obsessed with: The Great Venison Backstrap. What is there to say, really?

 A German dish meaning “hunter’s schnitzel,” this is a cutlet — venison, duck, boar, etc — pounded very thin, barely dusted with flour and served with a mushroom sauce.
 Chanterelles are traditional, but button mushrooms are fine, too.

-Venison with Fire-Roasted Red Peppers
+Venison Tenderloin with Roasted Red Peppers

 The bright, acidic sweetness of fire-roasted, preserved peppers, buzzed into a sauce, really works well with venison tenderloin or backstrap.